Precision medicine: A tailored therapy for each tumor

 Each tumor uses specific, individual biochemical pathways to grow and to escape natural defense mechanisms such as apoptosis or immune responses.
 These pathways are encoded in the tumors aberrant DNA.
 The abnormal genetic code in the tumor results in aberrant expression of genes and proteins.

 Next Generation Sequencing today enables us to determine the activity as well as mutations of all the genes in each individual tumor with great precision.
 By analyzing the mutations and other aberrations such as copy number variations or fusion genes the resulting abnormal pathways the tumor employs to survive can often be identified.
 Often, specific existing drugs that intervene with these pathways can be applied.
 This tumor-tailored treatment is referred to as Precision Medicine.

 Precision Medicine paves the way for individual, new and highly promising therapeutic options for each patient.
 Thus, this technology could become a game changer for every cancer patient.
-Thanks to our smart and powerful techniques for analyzing the tumor metabolsism in combination with most accurate bioinformatics pipelines we quickly became experts in this exiting and and revolutionary field of precision medicine.
+Thanks to our smart and powerful techniques for analyzing the tumor metabolism in combination with accurate bioinformatics pipelines we quickly became experts in this exiting and and revolutionary field of precision medicine.
 We are proud to have convinced leading experts in the field with our approaches to chose us as partners for colaboration.